cablelabs/dis-arbor-monitor/docs/arbor-install-guide.md

     Which should contain settings for the following variables:

-    -   `DOCKER_CMD` to the command to execute to invoke Docker (just “docker” if the user is already in the “docker” group or “sudo docker” if the user is not)
+    -   `DOCKER_CMD` to the command to execute to invoke Docker (just "docker" if the user is already in the "docker" group or "sudo docker" if the user is not)

     -   `DEF_IMAGE_LOCATION/TAG` to whatever values are provided by the DIS project integrator

-    -   `DEF_CONTAINER_NAME` should be set to “dis-arbor-monitor-service”
+    -   `DEF_CONTAINER_NAME` should be set to "dis-arbor-monitor-service"

-    -   `DEF_DEBUG` can be set to “True” to enable debug logging.
+    -   `DEF_DEBUG` can be set to "True" to enable debug logging.
 The default is for debug logging to be disabled.

     -   `DEF_TLS_CERT_CHAIN_FILE/KEY_FILE` should be set to the paths containing the